 Just because you are contacted directly, does not necessarily mean you were the only one who received that lead.
 As event planners are browsing the site, they may "favorite" the profiles they are interested in (by clicking the heart symbol on each).
 Once they are ready to make contact, they can choose to send their request to all of their favorites at once.
 This is still considered a direct lead because they chose you specifically.

 Even if the client didn't include you in a favorites list, it's also possible that the event planner has or plans to reach out to several other people.
 Or they may have GigSalad send their request to more acts (see below).
 It's good to keep this in mind and be sure to respond as quickly as possible.

 Leads from GigSalad

 Secondary leads are sent to you directly from GigSalad, rather than the event planner.
 GigSalad only distributes leads when the event planner requests it.
 They do this one of 2 ways:

 Instead of contacting vendors directly, the event planner may choose to skip the search and send a general quote request.
-This means they will submit all of their event information and what category they are looking for, and GigSalad will choose the most appropriate options for them.
+This means they will submit all of their event information and what category they are looking for, and GigSalad will send their request to the most appropriate vendors for them.